Gluten-free All Purpose Flour Substitute

 So where do you buy all the gluten free flours?
 Well, some grocery stores and health food stores carry them, but they are quite expensive.
 I’ve finally settled on buying my brown rice and sorghum flours in 25 pound bags directly from Bob’s Red Mill.
 When it arrives, I use my scale to separate it into 5 pound bags which I vacuum seal with my Food Saver.
 If you don’t have one, I’m sure you could use ziplock bags.
 We do have a second refrigerator, so I am able to keep my flours there. asian_floursI’ve read that these flours tend to spoil more quickly if they are not refrigerated.
 Although all the flours and starches I use can be purchased from Bob’s Red Mill, I’ve found that I can get great deals on the glutinous rice flour, tapioca starch and potato starch at the Asian market around the corner.
 I know that some people are concerned about using flours that have not been labeled as gluten free, but I have not had any reactions from these particular products.
 I did see sorghum flour there as well, but it had a disclaimer that it was produced on the same machinery as wheat, so I don’t use that one.

-One Response to “Gluten-free All Purpose Flour Substitute”
+20 Responses to “Gluten-free All Purpose Flour Substitute”

 1. Thanks for the sharing!
 Your article really assisted me.